alainkaegi/pythonorama/style/names.md

 - Benner, *Naming Things: The Hardest Problem in Software Engineering*

 ## Questions
-1. :star: Must the name of non-public instance variables have a leading underscore?
+1. :star: Must the name of a non-public instance variable have a leading underscore?
 1. :star: Make the following class definition adhere to the naming convention for non-public instance variables.
     ```python
     class Complex: